Person reviewing credit score report surrounded by common credit score myths and misconceptions in 2026

 Do Income and Co-signing Affect Your Credit Score?

-Your income has no direct effect on your credit score, and co-signing a loan is never a risk-free favor — both are costly credit score myths that catch people off guard.
+Your income has no direct effect on your credit score, and co-signing a loan is never a risk-free favor.
+Both are costly misconceptions that catch people off guard at the worst possible moments.

 FICO and VantageScore, the two dominant scoring models in the United States, do not include income, employment status, or net worth as scoring variables.
 Lenders may consider income separately during underwriting for debt-to-income calculations, but that number never touches your three-digit score.
 Believing otherwise leads borrowers to neglect the factors that actually matter: payment history (35% of a FICO Score), amounts owed (30%), and length of credit history (15%).